-Home / IB DP Biology- B2.1 Membranes and membrane transport -FA 2025- IB Style Questions For HL Paper 2
+Home / IB DP Biology- B2.1 Membranes and membrane transport- IB Style Questions For HL Paper 2

 Question

-The diagram shows the original drawing of the cell membrane made in 1972 by Singer and Nicolson.
+The diagram shows the original cell membrane model proposed by Singer and Nicolson in 1972.

-(a) Label with the letter H part of a phospholipid molecule that is hydrophilic.
+(a) Identify with the letter H the hydrophilic region of a phospholipid molecule.

-(b) Distinguish between this model of the cell membrane and the Davson–Danielli model.
+(b) Describe how this membrane model differs from the Davson–Danielli model.

-(c) Explain the role of molecules such as M in sodium–potassium pumps.
+(c) Explain the function of molecules such as M in the operation of sodium–potassium pumps.

 (a)